hanmmmmm/Navigation_package_for_DifferentialDrive/README.md

 # Navigation package for Differential Drive robots

-This is my implementation of a complete 2D navigation package, including global planner, local planner, and motion controller.
+This is my implementation of a complete 2D navigation package, including global planner, local planner, and motion controller (path follower).

 I developed the above 3 modules, corresponding to the folders:
 - /global_planner